 Each Residence must develop and implement a process for determining its staffing levels.
 The plan must include an assessment, to be conducted at least quarterly but more frequently if the Residence so chooses, of the appropriateness of staffing levels.

-The Residence shall have sufficient staffing at all times to meet the scheduled and reasonably foreseeable unscheduled Resident needs as required by the Residents' assessments and service plans on a 24-hour per day basis.
+The Residence shall have sufficient staffing at all times to meet the scheduled and reasonably foreseeable unscheduled Resident needs as required by the Residents' assessments and Service Plans on a 24-hour per day basis.
 The Residence's staffing shall be sufficient to respond promptly and effectively to individual Resident emergencies.
+The Residence’s staff is required to be awake at all times while on duty.
 The Residence shall have a plan to secure staffing necessary to respond to emergency, life safety and disaster situations affecting Residents.

-12.06: continued
+The Residence shall have sufficient staffing at all times to meet the needs of Residents who require the use of a lift device in accordance with the Residence’s lift device policy.
+If a Resident requires the use of a lift device, the Residence must have at least two Personal Care Staff who are trained on the policies and procedures of the lift device and can operate the lift device safely.
+If the lift device requires more than two Personal Care Staff to transfer a Resident safely, the Residence must have the number of Personal Care Staff required to operate the lift device safely.

+(d) If a Residence uses a third-party vendor for staffing, the Residence shall have an employee of the Residence who is trained on the Residence’s policies and procedures working on the premises at all times or the third-party vendor must have completed the Residence’s general training and orientation.

+(e) The Residence is responsible for ensuring all staff and third-party vendors are following the Residence’s policies and procedures.

+(f) If a public health emergency is declared, EOAI may issue directions and guidance related to staffing on how to address the public health emergency.

 Special Care Residence Staffing.

-A Special Care Residence shall have sufficient staff qualified by training and experience awake and on duty at all times to meet the 24-hour per day scheduled and reasonably foreseeable unscheduled needs of all Residents of a Special Care Residence based upon the Resident assessments and service plans.
+A Special Care Residence shall have sufficient staff qualified by training and experience awake and on duty at all times to meet the 24-hour per day scheduled and reasonably foreseeable unscheduled needs of all Residents of a Special Care Residence based upon the Resident assessments and Service Plans.
 A Special Care Residence's staffing shall be sufficient to respond promptly and effectively to individual Resident emergencies.

-For the purposes of 651 CMR 12.05(5)(b), it shall never be considered sufficient to have fewer than two staff members in a Special Care Residence.
+For the purposes of 651 CMR 12.06(5)(a), it shall never be considered sufficient to have fewer than two staff members in a Special Care Residence.

-Exemption.
+Staffing Exemption:

 At his or her sole discretion, the Secretary may grant an exemption from the requirement set forth in 651 CMR 12.06(5)(b) and allow one staff member and one Floater to be on duty during an overnight shift if it is determined that: